BA (Hons) Fashion Pattern Cutting

 Introduction to Cultural and Historical Studies introduces you to key concepts and ways of thinking about fashion and its context in society and culture.
 You will attend lectures, seminars and workshops, and do a significant amount of reading of academic texts in order to complete a formal academic essay for assessment.
 Completion of this unit will allow you to make an informed choice of subject for study in the second year Cultural and Historical Studies unit.

-In the first term you will be able to study a Cultural and Historical Studies unit of your choice that will broaden or deepen your learning of areas relating to your interests in your chosen field.
+In the first term you will be able to study a Cultural and Historical Studies Option of your choice that will broaden or deepen your learning of areas relating to your interests in your chosen field.
 You will have the opportunity to participate in lectures, seminars and workshops with students from other courses within your School, and will read relevant academic texts and complete a formal academic essay for assessment.

 Contextualising Your Practice in the first and second term affords you the opportunity to demonstrate your understanding of the critical and analytical perspectives developed within cultural and historical theory and your ability to apply these in a specific study.
 You will research the topic you identified in the Research Methods unit, which will lead to the production of an extended essay.
 It is the opportunity for you to undertake a substantial piece of structured research that examines in depth practical and theoretical issues related to your field of practice; it will build on the critical debates and concerns raised throughout your course.